paulfranceschi/philosophy_and_concepts/content/pages/hempel.md

 The paper argues that in cases where Z is not predetermined by an objective criterion, any conclusions drawn are not objectively valuable, contrasting with the finite urn scenario where Z is predefined and objective.

-In summary, Franceschi's paper highlights the stark contrast in the logical behavior of Hempel's Problem depending on the context: in a finite, well-defined scenario, the equivalence of (H) and (H') holds true and can be objectively confirmed through Bayesian reasoning.
+In summary, the paper highlights the stark contrast in the logical behavior of Hempel's Problem depending on the context: in a finite, well-defined scenario, the equivalence of (H) and (H') holds true and can be objectively confirmed through Bayesian reasoning.
 However, in cases where the reference class is unspecified and subject to arbitrary definition, this equivalence breaks down, rendering any conclusions drawn from such a setup subjective and unreliable.